 On November 16, 2011, the Ministry of Finance and the State Administration of Taxation announced the Business Tax to Value Added Tax Transformation Pilot Program, or the VAT Pilot Program.
 Productive service industries, such as the transportation industry and certain modern services industries, were the first in the pilot regions to implement the VAT Pilot Program.
 The implementation of the VAT Pilot Program began on January 1, 2012 in Shanghai and on September 1, 2012 in Beijing, and was then expanded to seven other provinces and municipalities by the end of 2012.
 Commencing on August 1, 2013, the implementation of the VAT Pilot Program has been expanded to all regions in the PRC.
-As a result of the VAT Pilot Program, the advertising revenues and other "modern service" revenues, such as web-based game service revenues earned by our entities and technical service fees paid by affiliated consolidated entities to Fenghuang On-line, are subject to value-added tax and surcharges at a rate of approximately 6.6%.
-Most of our MVAS revenues are not within the scope of the VAT Pilot Program as of the date of this annual report and, thus, are still subject to business tax.
+As a result of the VAT Pilot Program, the advertising revenues and other "modern service" revenues, such as web-based game service revenues earned by our entities and technical service fees paid by affiliated consolidated entities to Fenghuang On-line, are subject to value-added tax and surcharges at a rate of approximately 6.7%.
+On April 29, 2014, the Ministry of Finance and the State Administration of Taxation jointly issued the Notice on Including Telecommunications Sector under the VAT Pilot Program, or Notice No. 43, pursuant to which the telecommunications industry would be included in the scope of the VAT Pilot Program for the transformation from the business tax to value-added tax from June 1, 2014.
+As a result, MVAS revenues are subject to value-added tax and surcharges at a rate of approximatedly 6.7% from June 1, 2014.
 The industries to which the VAT Pilot Program applies may impact our results of operations.
 The imposition of value-added tax to replace business tax may increase our tax expenses, which could adversely affect our results of operations and financial condition.